rambodrahmani/eth-programming-for-robotics-ros/course1/README.md

 ```

 ### Using rosnode
 Open up a new terminal, and let's use rosnode to see what running roscore did...
-Bare in mind to keep the previous terminal open either by opening a new tab or simply minimizing it.
+Bare in mind to keep the previous terminal open either by opening a new tab or
+simply minimizing it.

-Note: When opening a new terminal your environment is reset and your ~/.bashrc file is sourced.
-If you have trouble running commands like rosnode then you might need to add some environment setup files to your ~/.bashrc or manually re-source them.
+Note: When opening a new terminal your environment is reset and your `~/.bashrc`
+file is sourced.
+If you have trouble running commands like rosnode then you
+might need to add some environment setup files to your ~/.bashrc or manually
+re-source them.

 rosnode displays information about the ROS nodes that are currently running.
+The
-The rosnode list command lists these active nodes:
+rosnode list command lists these active nodes:
 ```
-ros@ros:~/catkin_ws$ rosnode list
+catkin_ws $ rosnode list
 /rosout
 ```
 This showed us that there is only one node running: rosout.
-This is always running as it collects and logs nodes' debugging output.
+This is always
+running as it collects and logs nodes' debugging output.

 The rosnode info command returns information about a specific node.
 ```
-ros@ros:~/catkin_ws$ rosnode info /rosout
+catkin_ws $ rosnode info /rosout
 --------------------------------------------------------------------------------
 Node [/rosout]
 Publications: